-My Personal Journey with Neuralgia Pain
+Dr. Elliott’s Personal Journey with Neuralgia

 Demonstration of a supraorbital nerve block

-Finding a treatment that stopped the pains
+Finding a treatment that Decreased the number of pain Episodes

 Keep in mind, if you’re considering using Botox for Trigeminal Neuralgia, that because it will also relax muscles overlying the nerves, you may have some asymmetric facial movements, but they will be less obvious if Botox is also used on the same muscle/s on the other side.

-Only someone who has had neuralgia pain can truly appreciate how grateful and excited I am to have found treatments that control my pain, and I smile like a maniac every time I wash my hair or walk in the wind.
+Only someone who has had neuralgia pain can truly appreciate how grateful and excited I am to have found treatments that control my pain, and I smile like a maniac now every time I wash my hair or walk in the wind.
 I can’t imagine anything more gratifying than helping others find at least a partial solution to their neuralgia pain.
 Although I can’t guarantee improvement, I’m willing to provide these treatments to anyone who has neuralgia and wants to give it a try.

 If you’re interested in exploring this treatment option for your neuralgia pain, request an appointment for a consultation today.